Conference: Fall World 2015

 SUBMISSIONS FROM PUBLIC RELATIONS FIRMS will not be accepted unless speakers’ contact information is included.
 All communication from DRJ will be directed to the speaker, not the PR firm.

-SUBMISSIONS that are NOT SELECTED for Spring World 2015 will not be held.
+SUBMISSIONS that are NOT SELECTED for Fall World 2015 will not be held.
 Potential speakers must re-submit their information for any future conference presentations.